jwnichols3/ebs-examples/README.md

 # Overview

 This repository contains Python scripts that demonstrate the use of AWS SDK (boto3) to interact with Amazon EBS volumes and AWS CloudWatch.
-These scripts provide a variety of functionality, including creating CloudWatch Alarms for "stuck" volumes, calculating and displaying the read, write, and overall latency for EBS volumes, and creating a CloudWatch Dashboard for EBS latency metrics.
+These scripts provide a variety of functionality, including creating CloudWatch Alarms for "impaired" volumes, calculating and displaying the read, write, and overall latency for EBS volumes, and creating a CloudWatch Dashboard for EBS latency metrics.

 # Disclaimer